1921 (2021 film)

 1921 is a 2021 Chinese historical film directed by Huang Jianxin and Zheng Dasheng and starring Huang Xuan, Ni Ni, Wang Renjun and Liu Haoran.
+The film premiered in China on 1 July 2021, to commemorate the centennial year anniversary of the Chinese Communist Party.

+Plot elements

 The film tells the story of the founding of the Chinese Communist Party at the 1st National Congress of the Chinese Communist Party held in Shanghai.

-The film premiered in China on 1 July 2021, to commemorate the centennial year anniversary of the Chinese Communist Party.
+Among the events highlighted in the film are Mao Zedong's role in founding the Xiangjiang Review, one of the Party's first publications.

 Cast

 Production

 Shooting began on 1 July 2020 and took place in Shanghai and finished filming on November 5 of that same year.
 Zheng Shuang, who played Xiang Jingyu, was removed from the film for surrogacy scandal; Yan Xujia's role was removed after rumors Yan had cheated on his girlfriend.

 Music

 Release

 1921 released on 1 July 2021 in China.

+Reception

 Box office

+Ahead of its 1 July debut, the film made $11.6 million from pre-screenings.
 According to the China Movie Data Information Network, the film took 81.60 million yuan ($12.6 million) on its opening day, and 44.2 million yuan the next day.
 The film earned a total of 300 million yuan ($46.32 million) in its first four days of release.